solaeus/dust/README.md

 ### Maps

 Maps are flexible collections with arbitrary key-value pairs, similar to JSON objects.
-Under the hood, all of dust's runtime variables are stored in a map so.
-A map is created with a pair of curly braces and its entries and just variables declared inside those braces.
-Map contents can be accessed using dot notation and a value's key.
+A map is created with a pair of curly braces and its entries are variables declared inside those braces.
+Map contents can be accessed using dot notation.

 ```dust
 reminder = {